Davido hires security to guard wedding cake with 2 doves rocking diamond chains

 - Nigerian musician David Adedeji Adeleke, popularly called Davido, has gone viral after a video of his wedding cake surfaced online

-- The celebrity cake hired the best baker and cake sculptor to design their giant wedding cake
+- The celebrity couple hired the best baker and cake sculptor to design their giant wedding cake

 - Some social media users have commented on Davido and Chioma's well-decorated cake with attention to details